Palm Beach International Raceway: Iconic race track up for sale

 Al Guibord also put in a bid to buy the track and keep it a destination for race fans and car enthusiasts.
 Guibord's bid did not win.

-"There's plenty of other spots to do distribution and warehouse and industrial spots. there's only one race track in Palm Beach County and it'd be a shame to lose such an iconic facility," he said.
+"There's plenty of other spots to do distribution and warehouse and industrial spots," he said.
+"There's only one race track in Palm Beach County and it'd be a shame to lose such an iconic facility."

-The calls to keep the location a raceway continues to gain support from big names, like Miami's own Pitbull and Indianapolis 500 champ, Danny Sullivan.
+The calls to keep the location a raceway continues to gain support from big names, like Miami's own Pitbull and Indianapolis 500 champion Danny Sullivan.

 It also has the attention of Palm Beach County Sheriff Ric Bradshaw.

-The sheriff said in part: "If this race track is lost, it means we could see an increase in drag racing, motorcycle racing, and reckless driving on our neighborhood streets and highways, which could lead to senseless fatalities".
+"If this race track is lost, it means we could see an increase in drag racing, motorcycle racing and reckless driving on our neighborhood streets and highways, which could lead to senseless fatalities," the sheriff said.